sudo-justinwilson/python/python_data_structures_and_algorithms/chapter7/README.md

 1. the nodes that are before and after are set to point at each other, bypassing the redundant node.
 2. The redundant Node is set to point at None.

-So in summary, a doubly linked list is differentiated by:
+So in summary, a doubly linked list is differentiated singly linked list by:

     1. the Node's extra attribute: __prev__
     2. the head and tail sentinels
     3. the ability to insert elements between existing Nodes
+    4. the ability to delete arbitrary elements.

 We can define a doubly-linked base ADT that has the basic methods for a doubly-linked list to function.
 Sub-classes can inherit from this ADT and provide the user with an interface that suits their needs, whether they require a stack, queue, dequeue, etc..